 You will be turned away at the door if you wear the following: rave pants, denim, cargo pants, khaki, shorts, fishnet stockings, visible garters/lace stocking tops, torn/tattered/crumpled/bloody clothing, street clothes, and dresses shorter than cocktail length (no more than two inches above the knee, no matter the style).
 No throwing glitter at anyone please!

-If you don’t plan on wearing a semi-formal costume, the minimum requirements are as follows.
-Crossplaying?
-Please follow the requirements for the gender of your choice.
+If you don’t plan on wearing a semi-formal costume, the minimum requirements are as follow:

 - Tie –or– Bowtie is required

 - Sports coat –or– a Suit Jacket –or– a Vest

 * If the button-up shirt has a mandarin-style or banded collar, a tie is not required.

 ** The dress/skirt must be at least cocktail length: no more than two inches above the knee, no matter the style.
 If you have to tug it down, it’s not long enough.